open-component-model/MPAS/docs/concepts/projects.md

 This directory structure shall be created by the controller with responsibility for provisioning the project git repository.

+Relevant information, such as commit message and commit user, will be part of the `Project` CRD.

 ### Installing Products within Projects

 To deploy an instance of a product from a subscription to a target requires generating a `ProductDeployment`.
 To enable this we shall introduce the `ProductDeploymentGenerator`.
 The `ProductDeploymentGenerator` creates a relationship between a `Subscription` and a set of `Target`s.
 The `ProductDeploymentGenerator` is a namespaced resource that exists in the context of a project.